Getting Started | PY

 Real-time geometric processing on NumPy arrays.
 Easy to use, robust on real-world data.

 trueform is a Python library for real-time geometric processing.
-Spatial queries, mesh booleans, isocontours, topology — at interactive speed on million-polygon meshes.
+Enriched NumPy arrays with support for vectorized spatial queries.
+Mesh booleans, registration, remeshing — at interactive speed on million-polygon meshes.
 Robust to non-manifold flaps, inconsistent winding, and pipeline artifacts.
 NumPy in, NumPy out.

 Try it in your browser

-Interactive mesh booleans, collisions, isobands and more.
+Interactive mesh booleans, registration, isobands, and more.
 No install needed.

 Installation